 The new BMW Motorrad Rallye suit has myriads of handy features.
 Suffice to say that quick-drying and climate regulating ProTechWool construction (polyamide and wool with carbon finish), excellent ventilation in the arms, legs, chest and back areas, extra long leather on the inside leg areas for secure grip when off-road and loads of pockets for extra storage space — including a pouch for the TrinkPak Hydra — make it the only choice for serious adventure riders.
 And there are not many tougher tests of adventure motorcycling than the Int.
 GS Trophy.

 The Int.
-GS Trophy is, after all, an extreme adventure so BMW Motorrad wants to make sure that all participants are suitably equipped for the ride of their lives.
+GS Trophy is, after all, an extreme adventure so BMW Motorrad wanted to make sure that all participants were suitably equipped for the ride of their lives.
 The Leatt STX Road Neck Brace is designed to fit over a rider’s jacket and is packed full of useful safety features.
 Making use of Alternative Load Path Technology (ALPT®), it helps to transmit energy from your helmet to your body.
 The twin scapula wings on the back can be adjusted to fit most body shapes, and the additional height adjusters on the shoulders accommodate different riders’ sizes.
 For safety when riding, it has integrated padding that makes movement for over-the-shoulder views easier and more comfortable.

 The BMW Motorrad GS Trophy Enduro goggles are a perfect match for instance for the GS Carbon helmet and offer excellent ventilation for off-road use.
 The adjustable strap and comfortable padding make them a pleasure to wear, especially when combined with the easy-change, double glazed, tinted lens.

 We know that quite a bit of body heat can be lost through your head.
 Well, not if you wear a Summit Hat at least.
 This classic 100% wool beanie from Marmot even features a micro fleece sweatband for comfort, which means no more itchy foreheads.
-We truly have thought of everything.
+We truly had thought of everything.

-One of the most versatile items ever produced will also be included in the kit list — the BMW Motorrad Easy Tube — which can be worn as a scarf, bandana, headband and more while motorcycling.
+One of the most versatile items ever produced was also included in the kit list — the BMW Motorrad Easy Tube — which can be worn as a scarf, bandana, headband and more while motorcycling.
 It’s also useful as a sleeping mask for those who need the maximum amount of shuteye possible.

-Getting a good night’s sleep is essential at the Int.
-GS Trophy, so we made sure that competitors will be able to crawl into one of the best sleeping bags out there — the new ultralight Marmot Trestles Elite, which is super-warm (rated down to 3°C) yet tips the scales at a mere 920 grams.
+Getting a good night’s sleep was essential at the Int.
+GS Trophy, so we had made sure that competitors were able to crawl into one of the best sleeping bags out there — the new ultralight Marmot Trestles Elite, which is super-warm (rated down to 3°C) yet tips the scales at a mere 920 grams.
 Roll one of these anatomically shaped bags over the self-inflating Trail Pro thermal mat, jump right in and rest your head on the soft Cirrus Down inflatable pillow, and you’ll be out like a light — until the klaxon goes off the next morning at least.